MCT-master/mct-master.github.io/_posts/2021-02-18-joni-stress-less.md

 </figure>

-#### 2. Programming languages
+#### 2. Key features in the prototype

 We used Csound and Python for our prototype.
-The two languages are connected via [Open Sound Control (OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control).
-We discuss the challenges and solutions we dealt with during the two weeks here.
+The two languages are connected via Open Sound Control (OSC).
+Here we discuss the key features, and also some of the challenges and solutions we dealt with during the two weeks.

-Capturing heart rate
+##### 2.1 Capturing heart rate

 As illustrated in Figure 3, we needed to be able to capture the user/patient’s heart rate.
-We have adapted the [Eulerian video magnification](https://github.com/rohintangirala/eulerian-remote-heartrate-detection) (EVM) as our tool to capture heart rate remotely.
+We have adapted the Eulerian video magnification (EVM) as our tool to capture heart rate remotely.
 EVM is a computational technique for visualising subtle colour and motion variations in ordinary videos by making the variations larger.
 EVM helps to detect small changes that are usually not possible to see with naked eye.
 Some of the other applications can be recovering sounds from detecting vibrations of objects in distance and characterise material properties.
 This technique can help to enhance digital healthcare experience for both patients and doctors.
-More information can be found on this [website](https://github.com/rohintangirala/eulerian-remote-heartrate-detection).
+More information can be found on this website.

 For our prototype, we have adapted EVM in Python.
 After analysing a video recording (.mov) of the user/patient’s face, EVM outputs a heart rate (in BPM).
 This value is then sent to Csound via OSC.